changelly/api-changelly/README.md

 #### Estimated Exchange Amount

-You can show to users estimated amount of coins they receive as a result of exchange using `getExchangeAmount`.
+You can show users the estimated amount of coins they receive as a result of exchange using `getExchangeAmount`.
 You need to provide the request with currency pair (`from`, `to`) and the `amount` user is going to exchange.
-Estimated `result` property includes changelly plus partner extra fee.
+Estimated `result` property includes Changelly plus partner extra fee.
 All fees are always in output currency.
-Your API exrta fee will decrease the estimated `result`.
+Your API extra fee will decrease the estimated `result`.

 Example: